ddawkinsIntel/SpaceModelGraphingApp/README.md

 - Python desktop app in the form of an exe file

 WARNING:
-- MUST have an excel file (it can blank) open when running the app
+- MUST have an excel file open when running the app
-- Make sure you have solved for the scenario you are trying to graph, or
+- Make sure you have already solved for the scenario you are trying to graph

 How:
 - Download and save the .exe file in a folder of your choice